 - You and your significant other operate as a team and look at creative solutions to resolve issues amicably.

-- You have the ability to apologize to your partner, when you make a gaffe.
+- You have the ability to apologize to your partner when you make a mistake.
 That’s how to know if you’re ready for marriage.

 - You both don’t throw ultimatums to leave each other, just to avoid confrontations or discussions.

-- If your relationship is drama-free, it best answers the question, when are you ready for marriage.
+- If your relationship is drama-free, it best answers if you are ready for marriage.

-- If you are getting married soon, and you share a strong financial compatibility, then it is one of the signs you re ready for marriage.
+- If you are getting married soon, and you share strong financial compatibility, then it is one of the signs you’re ready for marriage.

 - Getting ready for marriage?
-Make sure you have reached a stage where you don’t set booby traps for each other out of deep-seated insecurity.
-For example, ” Why didn’t you leave me a message this morning?”, “Why don’t you share your phone and laptop passwords with me if you really love?”.
+Make sure you have reached a stage where you don’t set booby traps for each other out of deep-seated insecurities.
+For example, ” Why didn’t you leave me a message this morning?”, “Why don’t you share your phone and laptop passwords with me if you really love me?”

 Before you get married, you need to find the right reasons to get married and ask yourself these five key questions.